ruchilabaruah/notion-lite/README.md

 6. Install tiptap basic packages
 7. Implement NoteEditor Component which will be displayed when user tries to edit a note.
 8. Basic NoteEditor component built with MUI dialog component.
 This dialog will have the Tiptap editor in the next step.
+9. Add Tipdat editor inside NoteEditor.
+User can now edit title and content and save.